The Cellphone Project

 When applying for a government phone (Obamaphone), individuals are asked for a mailing address, a picture ID, and are subject to various other requirements, in addition to a wait time.
 Time is a luxury vulnerable people typically do not have.

-• Working smartphone phone in reasonable condition with a charged battery;
+Working 5G smartphone phone in new or like-new condition with a charged battery;

 We also offer chargers and SIM cards/minutes for those who already have a phone.